-COVID-19 killed my mother, I barely survived — MICHAEL CHINWUBA
+COVID-19 killed my mother, I barely survived — Michael Chinwuba

 Dance with death

 I tried everything to get up, but I had no energy in my body.
-I rolled on the bed in pain struggling to breathe, coughing and gagging but to no avail.
+I rolled on the bed in pain struggling to breathe, coughing, and gagging but to no avail.
 I kept telling myself I had to somehow stay conscious or risk dying on this bed.
 At some point, everything suddenly went quiet; there was total silence in the room.
 I could not feel pain anymore.
-I believed I was having an outer body experience and thought I was dead.
+I believed I was having an out-of-body experience and thought I was dead.

 I felt a sense of pain and guilt that I had died and left my young wife a widow with a baby less than a month old.
 How on earth would anyone be able to tell my father that his youngest child was dead less than two weeks after the death of his wife and a month after the death of his only daughter?